Folashade Oluwafemiayo

 Folashade Alice Oluwafemiayo (born 11 March 1985) is a Nigerian Paralympic powerlifter.

 Personal life

 Oluwafemiayo was born in Jos, and she is married to another Paralympic athlete, with whom she has a child.

 Career

 In 2012, Oluwafemiayo won silver medal in the women's 75kg category at the 2012 Summer Paralympics, breaking the world record in the process.
 She also won gold medal at the 2017 World Para Powerlifting Championships in Mexico.
 However, she was suspended a year later for breaking anti-doping laws.

 In 2021, she won the gold medal in her event at the 2021 World Para Powerlifting Championships held in Tbilisi, Georgia.
 At this event, she also set a new world record of 152.5 kg.
+She returned in the +86 kg classification in 2025 in Cairo, to win her fourth overall world title.

-She competed at the 2022 Commonwealth Games where she won a gold medal in the heavyweight event.
+She competed at the 2022 Commonwealth Games where she won a gold medal in the heavyweight event, and retained the title four years later at the 2026 Commonwealth Games.